Transfer of Non-traditional Credit

 Credit by Departmental Examination

 In some subject areas, there are no CLEP examinations available.
-If a student feels knowledgeable in one of these areas, the student may contact the Program Manager of the appropriate department to inquire about the possibility of taking a departmental exam in order to receive credit.
+If a student feels knowledgeable in one of these areas, the student may contact the program manager of the appropriate department to inquire about the possibility of taking a departmental exam in order to receive credit.
 Some courses will not qualify for testing, such as laboratory courses or experiential or interactive courses.
 The student may take the exam only once and must pass with at least a “C” to receive credit.
 The grade for the exam will not show on the transcript.
-The cost for taking a departmental exam will be 50% of the college’s current tuition for the equivalent course.
-The completed and signed Departmental Exam paperwork, along with a copy of the paid receipt from the Cashier’s office, must be submitted to the Welcome Center for credit to be awarded.
+The cost for taking a departmental exam will be 50% of the College’s current tuition for the equivalent course.
+The completed and signed Departmental Exam paperwork, along with a copy of the paid receipt from the Student Accounts office, must be submitted to the Welcome Center for credit to be awarded.